Mantra – Medium

 Leprous – Pitfalls - 80%

-Over the course of previous five albums Leprous have constantly been experimenting and moving ahead with their sound and approach, with last couple of albums most noticeably scratching the more approachable nature of their music.
+Over the course of the previous five albums, Leprous have constantly been experimenting and moving ahead with their sound and approach, with the last couple of albums most noticeably scratching the more approachable nature of their music.
 It all culminated in 2017’s Malina, which might just be their most stripped-down album to date.
 But what it also was is another solid release which despite the overall simplicity of its core focus offered mounds of nuances and levels of a musical depth.

 If the band has been taking a step forward with each new album, then Pitfalls sees the band advancing with some two-three steps.
-Looking at the band’s career the band has always been moving towards this moment, with especially last couple of albums moving towards a more mainstream friendly aspect of their music.
-Perhaps the best indication of where the band will go with Pitfalls was cover of Massive Attack’s “Angel”, which came out earlier this year.
+Looking at the band’s career, the band has always been moving towards this moment, with especially the last couple of albums moving towards a more mainstream friendly aspect of their music.
+Perhaps the best indication of where the band will go with Pitfalls was a cover of Massive Attack’s “Angel”, which came out earlier this year.

-So, what is it about musical approach on this album?
-First of all, the influence by band’s main songwriter Einar Solberg is even more evident, so much so that this at times feels like a solo project.
+So, what is it about the musical approach on this album?
+First of all, the influence by the band’s main songwriter Einar Solberg is even more evident, so much so that this at times feels like a solo project.
 Common for the entire album is that keyboards, electronics and orchestration are pushed to the front and together with Solberg’s vocals and lyrics, most of which he has panned himself, they create the very foundation of this album.

 But don’t let your prog heart clench just yet.
 While influences of Muse, Portishead, Radiohead (as well as Tom York’s solo work) and even Aphex Twin are more apparent than ever, this is still without a doubt a Leprous record.
 And what has always been trademark of prog music, then exploring, expanding and indeed, progressing?
 Placing the guitars in the back does get some getting used to, especially in the heavier parts of the songs.
 The immediate intensity might lack, but the arrangements and songwriting bubble with intensity of their own, and these can be just as powerful.